 1. DEFINE THE PROBLEM:

-• At the outset of the meeting calmly, but firmly, state that this is your turn to talk without interruption and that the expectation is that the children will be good listeners.
-Your children need to feel the seriousness and sincerity of your words.
+At the outset of the meeting calmly, but firmly, state that as parents and the leaders of the family, the expectation for the meeting is that the children will thoughtfully listen without interrupting (your children need to feel the seriousness as well as the sincerity of your words).

-• State why you called the meeting: to address backtalk, a problem that is dragging the family down.
+State the purpose of the meeting: To address a problem that is crippling the family - Backtalk.

-• Clearly define what you consider to be backtalk (some children may assume that their behavior has been acceptable because it has been tolerated).
+Clearly define (list) what you consider to be backtalk (Note: Some children may assume that their behavior is acceptable because it has been tolerated).

 2. ACKNOWLEDGE YOUR ROLE AS PARENTS:

-• Acknowledge that, as the leaders of the family, you have done the children a disservice and, as such, have a responsibility to ensure that the family changes course - a commitment you intend to keep.
+Acknowledge that, as the leaders of the family, you have done the children a disservice and have a responsibility to ensure that the family changes course - a commitment you intend to keep.

 3. IDENTIFY WHAT NEEDS TO CHANGE:

-• Provide each family member with a list of observed comments and behaviors that have undermined the success of the family and will no longer be tolerated.
+Provide each family member with a list of observed comments and behaviors that adversely impact family life and will no longer be tolerated.

-• In addition to comments and behaviors that are to discontinue, outline new expectations (a chart is recommended).
-Expectations such as: speak in a respectful tone, listen without interrupting, respond when spoken to, etc.
+In addition to comments and behaviors that are to discontinue, identify new expectations such as: respond when spoken to, speak in a respectful tone, listen without interrupting, etc.

-• Make sure your children understand that all expectations apply both in and outside of the home (whether other families have the same expectations or not).
+Make sure your children understand that all expectations apply to everyone both in and outside of the home (whether other families have the same expectations or not).

 4. HOLD CHILDREN ACCOUNTABLE:

-• State that you hope the issue of backtalk will finally be put to rest but that there will be consequences for backtalk when/if such behavior occurs.
+State that you expect backtalk to cease immediately and that there will be consequences when it occurs.

-• Consequences will be given on a case-by-case basis (not to be discussed at the family meeting).
+Consequences will be determined on a case-by-case basis (not to be discussed at the family meeting).

 [Close the meeting by reiterating that you have the family's best interest at heart and are committed to the goal of creating a more peaceful, healthier atmosphere.]